blainemoser/errorLogging/README.md

 DEBUG or WARNING (formats messages with a yellow border).

 ## Suppress certain messages
 Use the suppress (--suppress|-s) option to specify text that you want suppressed.
-If a file write contains any of the strings specified, it will not be posted.
+If any file write contains any of the strings specified, it will not be posted.